deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 ### Launch a gazillion Violators

 Or whatever.
-Launch them into the private subnet.
+* Launch them into the private subnet.
+* "Proceed without a keypair"
+* Change to a security group setting that allows "All Traffic" inbound.

 Try pinging their ips from a client that's connected to the VPN.
 Fist-pump three times if great success.

 ### Todo